-For the extraction of UCNs, a vertical extraction method introduced in the literature\cite{2016PhRvC..93b5501L} could be applied.
-A vertical extraction method of UCNs from a converter was successfully demonstrated in recent experiments\cite{Zimmer:2010fk, 2014PhRvC..90a5501P}.
+For the extraction of UCNs, a vertical extraction could be applied\cite{2010EPJC...67..589Z,2016PhRvC..93b5501L}.
+The vertical extraction method of UCNs from a converter was successfully demonstrated in recent experiments\cite{2010EPJC...67..589Z,2014PhRvC..90a5501P}.
 The main components necessary to realize vertical extraction are a short vertical section of the neutron guide located on top of the UCN converter and a cold valve that causes the UCNs to accumulate in the converter before they are extracted.
 Those components can be installed at the end of the UCN storage volume and operated with minimal temperature fluctuation.
-The efficiency $\epsilon$ of UCN extraction through the vertical extraction method can be expected to be as high as $40\%$ of UCNs accumulated in the storage volume\cite{Zimmer:2010fk}.
-Therefore, the total number of UCNs one can estimate at the end of the extraction line is as high as $N_{\textrm{extraction}}=\epsilon \times N_{\textrm{converter}}\approx 2\times 10^{6} \textrm{UCN}$ when using this concept.
+In the experiments of the vertical extraction, the $40\%$ of extraction efficiency $\epsilon$ was already achieved for UCNs accumulated in the storage volume at $0.8\mathrm{K}$\cite{2016PhRvC..93b5501L,2010EPJC...67..589Z}.
+With using the estimated efficiency $\epsilon=0.4$, the total number of UCNs at the end of the extraction line can be as high as $N_{\mathrm{extraction}}=\epsilon \times N_{\mathrm{converter}}\approx 2\times 10^{6} \mathrm{UCN}$ in the compact UCN source.